Accommodations for Employees

 After receipt, and as part of processing the request, EOEAA will explain what additional information is needed from the professional if any.
 The requestor should then ask his/her health care professional for the missing information, and the requestor shall provide it to EOEAA.

 NOTE: All medical information obtained throughout the determination process is considered a “confidential medical record.”
-It must be solicited and received by the Office of Equal Opportunity, Equity & Affirmative Action who will provide only information about necessary restrictions and accommodations to managers and supervisors.
+It must be solicited and received by Equal Opportunity, Equity & Affirmative Action who will provide only information about necessary restrictions and accommodations to managers and supervisors.
 All medical information and the completed Reasonable Accommodation Request Form will be kept in confidential medical records files, separate from personnel records.

 PART III: Interactive Process

-The interactive process through which the employee provides any necessary medical documentation and the employer works with the employee to decide upon what accommodation is reasonable will occur between the Office of Equal Opportunity, Equity & Affirmative Action (EOEAA) and the employee who is seeking the accommodation.
+The interactive process through which the employee provides any necessary medical documentation and the employer works with the employee to decide upon what accommodation is reasonable will occur between Equal Opportunity, Equity & Affirmative Action (EOEAA) and the employee who is seeking the accommodation.
 The employee making the request is required to cooperate throughout the interactive process.
 Please keep in mind that accommodations are not required to apply retroactively.

 Throughout the interactive process, the ADA Coordinator or designee may do any or all of the following: